Workout Description

 Scaling Options

-Reduce the run to 2,000 meters and the ski to 1,000 meters for athletes newer to longer aerobic efforts or those with limited monostructural capacity.
-A middle-tier option is 2,500m run and 1,500m ski.
+Reduce the ski to 1,000 meters and the run to 2,000 meters for athletes newer to longer aerobic efforts or those with limited monostructural capacity.
+A middle-tier option is 1,500m ski and 2,500m run.
 If the Echo Ski is unfamiliar or unavailable, substitute a 1,500m row or 2,000m bike erg.
 Athletes with running limitations due to injury can replace the run with a 4,000m row or 6,000m bike erg while keeping the ski component intact.
 Avoid reducing so much that the workout loses its long-effort character — the goal is to stay moving for at least 15 continuous minutes.

 Scaling Explanation

-Scale if you cannot run 3,000 meters continuously at a moderate pace, if you are unfamiliar with the SkiErg, or if the projected completion time exceeds 40 minutes.
+Scale if you are unfamiliar with the SkiErg, cannot run 3,000 meters continuously at a moderate pace, or if the projected completion time exceeds 40 minutes.
 The intended stimulus is a sustained aerobic challenge — scaling volume preserves the spirit of that demand without allowing the workout to devolve into a walk-and-rest session.
 Prioritize movement quality on the ski over speed; poor skiing mechanics under fatigue lead to shoulder and low back strain.
 Target completion time is 20 to 35 minutes.
 If you're finishing under 18 minutes, consider adding volume.
 Technique always takes precedence here — sustainable, efficient movement across both disciplines is the entire point.

 Intended Stimulus

 This is a long aerobic grind targeting your sustained oxidative engine — expect a time domain of 20 to 35 minutes for most athletes.
 The demand is a hard, continuous output that taxes your cardiovascular system across two very different monostructural movements.
-The primary challenge is pacing and mental endurance: running 3,000 meters with the knowledge that 2,000 meters of Echo Ski still awaits you requires discipline, composure, and a well-managed aerobic throttle.
+The primary challenge is pacing and mental endurance: skiing 2,000 meters knowing that a 3,000-meter run still awaits requires discipline, composure, and a well-managed aerobic throttle.
 This workout builds real-world aerobic capacity and tests your ability to stay moving efficiently under cumulative fatigue.

 Coach Insight

-The most important strategic decision is your run pace — treat the 3k as a controlled aerobic effort, not a race.
-Athletes who blast the run will buckle on the ski.
-Target a pace roughly 15-20 seconds per kilometer slower than your 5k race pace.
-On the Echo Ski, focus on technique: initiate each pull with a hip hinge and lat engagement, extend fully overhead before driving down, and use your core — don't just pull with your arms.
+The most important strategic decision is your ski pace — treat the 2k as controlled aerobic work, not a sprint.
+Athletes who blast the ski will buckle on the run.
+On the Echo Ski, focus on technique: initiate each pull with a hip hinge and lat engagement, extend fully overhead before driving down, and use your core rather than only your arms.
 Keep a steady damper setting between 3 and 5 and aim for a consistent stroke rate.
-The transition from run to ski is a moment to breathe and reset — take 10-15 seconds to compose yourself before mounting the erg.
-Common mistakes include going out too fast on the run, letting the ski become all arms due to fatigue, and mentally checking out around the 2k ski mark.
-Break the ski into 500m mental chunks to stay engaged.
+The transition from ski to run is a moment to breathe and reset — take 10-15 seconds to compose yourself before heading out.
+Target a 3k run pace roughly 15-20 seconds per kilometer slower than your fresh 5k race pace.
+Common mistakes include going out too fast on the ski, letting the ski become all arms due to fatigue, and mentally checking out during the run.
+Break the run into 500m mental chunks to stay engaged.

 Benchmark Notes